-Under the direction and supervision of the School Director or designee the Program Coordinator will provide instruction and overall management of the Nurse Assistant and Home Health Aid programs.
+Under the direction and supervision of the Campus Director or designee the Program Coordinator will provide instruction and overall management of the Nurse Assistant and Home Health Aid programs.

 Example of Duties:

 - Responsible for the overall coordination of the Nursing Assistant and Home Health Aide Program.

 - Assist in the development and ensure implementation of the DHS-approved Nursing Assistant and Home Health Aid Program curriculum, for the State of California.

 - Review, update and evaluate the Nursing Assistant and Home Health Aid Program curriculum for the State of California, to maintain compliance with DHS standards.

 - Recruit and maintain training sites within the community.

 - Assure the departmental operations are in regulatory compliance with required regulations.